-Recommendations are generated utilizing your usage, billing and pricing information along with your specified preferences for reference time period range, savings threshold % and utilization threshold %.
-In addition to your organization specific information and preferences, all CRI exchange recommendations are tuned to:
+Recommendations are generated utilizing your usage, billing and pricing information along with your specified preferences for reference time period range, savings threshold percent and utilization threshold percent.
+In addition to your organization-specific information and preferences, all CRI exchange recommendations are tuned to:

 Increasing the savings or utilization threshold preferences will reduce the number of recommendations generated to only those that meet your specified criteria.
 If the threshold settings are set at zero, recommendations will all be at or above the breakeven threshold for the remainder of the reservation's term.

 Tips: If you do not see any recommendations appearing in this view and you believe there should be some, things to try include:

 - Clear or change the View